F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 ![edit](https://imgur.com/u6sguJx.png)

 This is ready to upload to the slideshow plugin on Wordpress.
-Go to the WP web interface > slideshow and add your own slide show.
+Go to the WP web interface > slideshow and add your slide show.

 Add in some information into the fields and upload your payload under "Choose Image".
 Save the changes.